-I am a mum of two boys and am passionate about training females who want to feel strong and confident during pregnancy, the postnatal period and beyond.
-I am a Sport, Dance and Exercise Scientist and a Corrective Exercise and Movement coach with a specialism in pre and postnatal populations.
+I am a mum of two boys and am passionate about training women who want to use progressive exercise training to tackle pain and heal their core and pelvic floor.
+I am a Sport, Dance and Exercise Scientist and a Corrective Exercise and Movement coach with a specialism in female populations.

 Since 2010 I have worked with young, inspiring and talented adolescent dancers at the Centre for Advanced Training (TrinityLaban, London), rehabilitating and prescribing exercise programmes to improve dance technique, strengthen the musculoskeletal system and alleviate chronic pain.
 I am passionate and fascinated by the mechanics of the body, how mechanics can change and adapt over time and how that then influences persistent injury, unresolved chronic pain, or pregnancy related changes like leaking, pelvic organ prolapse and diastasis recti - my specialism is looking at how people move and then selecting the right combination of training to get them moving and feeling better, stronger and more mobile.